What Is the Anat Baniel Method?

 Developed by Anat Baniel, the method grew from the work of the Feldenkrais Method and modern neuroscience.

-Rather than trying to force the body to move in a specific way, the Anat Baniel Method® helps the brain discover new possibilities for movement.
+Rather than trying to force the body into the “correct” movement, the method helps the brain discover new ways to move.

-Practitioners use slow, gentle movement and increased sensory awareness to help the brain:
+Practitioners use slow, gentle movement and increased awareness to help the brain:

 • organize the body more efficiently